Heroic memories of a veteran

 Wearing a blue military uniform with many medals and orders pinned on his chest, veteran Pham Duy Do passionately recounted his memories of marching to the Independence Palace to liberate the South 50 years ago.

-“I am the Captain of Company C1, D19, E116 Special Forces of the Southeast Region.
+“I am the Captain of Company C1, D19, E116 Special Forces of the Southeast.
 In the battle on April 30, 1975, my teammates and I were assigned to capture and hold Dong Nai Bridge.
 Here, the enemy set up a riverboat base consisting of many bo bo, modern naval ships searched the river day and night to protect the bridge.
 The next mission was to destroy the enemy troops retreating from the Nuoc Trong base, Ba Ria - Vung Tau, gathering towards Saigon”...

-After that mission, the Company was ordered to join the 203rd Tank Brigade to advance towards the Independence Palace.
+After that mission, the Company was ordered to join the 203rd Tank Brigade to advance to the Independence Palace.
 When the T54 tank crashed into the iron gate of the Independence Palace, we, the 116th Special Forces, approached and surrounded the entire building.
 We divided ourselves to search for the Republic of Vietnam (RVN) cabinet hiding there.

-Proud to make our mark in history
+Proud to make our mark in this historic moment

 After the war ended, he was assigned to train new soldiers in Ho Chi Minh City.
 In August 1983, he retired due to poor health.
 Before retiring, he held the rank of Senior Lieutenant.
-Veteran Pham Duy Do always exuded the strong, indomitable spirit of a soldier.
+Veteran Pham Duy Do always exuded a strong, indomitable spirit of a soldier.
 He had absolute faith in the leadership of the Party and the current renovation of the country.

 “Now returning to normal life, exactly 50 years after the war, I was recently honored to be present at a meeting with veteran revolutionary cadres, meritorious people, and exemplary policy families, and was met, encouraged, and given gifts by General Secretary To Lam.
-I feel honored and proud to have contributed to the historic Ho Chi Minh campaign!” - Veteran Pham Duy Do shared.
+I feel honored and proud to have successfully contributed to the historic Ho Chi Minh campaign!” - Veteran Pham Duy Do shared.

 Source: https://baophapluat.vn/cuu-chien-binh-pham-duy-do-xuc-dong-ke-gio-phut-phat-co-giai-phong-tai-dinh-doc-lap-post547006.html